On the definability of functionals in G\"odel's theory T: Functions of Pure Closed -Normal Forms

 of type $\s\to\ta$. \end{proof}

-Analogs of these theorems also hold for extensions of $\T$, such as Spector's theory for bar recursion~\cite{cS62}.
+Analogs of Theorem~\ref{t:u} and Theorem~\ref{t:v} also hold for extensions of $\T$, such as Spector's theory for bar recursion~\cite{cS62}.
 For example, let $f$ be a function from pure closed $\beta\eta$-normal forms of type $\s$ to pure closed $\beta\eta$-normal forms of type $\ta$.
 If $f$ can be defined in an extension of $\T$, then $f_\mathcal{U}$ can be defined in that extension of $\T$.
 Similarly, if $f_\mathcal{V}$ can be defined in an extension of $\T$, then $f$ can be defined in that extension of $\T$.